tomdevelops/sp-mcp/README.md

 ## Requirements

 - Super Productivity 14.0.0 or higher
-- Claude Desktop
+- MCP-compatible AI assistant (Claude Desktop, Open Code, etc.)
 - Python 3.8 or higher

 ## Installation

 ### Automatic Setup

-**Windows:**
+**Windows UNTESTED:**
 1. Clone this repo
+2. Navigate to the `scripts` folder
-2. Run `setup.bat`
+3. Run `setup.bat`
+4. Choose which MCP clients to configure (Claude Desktop, Open Code)
-3. Follow the prompts
+5. Follow the prompts

-**Linux/Mac UNTESTED:**
+**Linux/Mac:**
 1. Clone this repo
+2. Navigate to the `scripts` folder
-2. Run `chmod +x setup.sh && ./setup.sh`
+3. Run `chmod +x setup.sh && ./setup.sh`
+4. Choose which MCP clients to configure (Claude Desktop, Open Code)
-3. Follow the prompts
+5. Follow the prompts

-The setup scripts will preserve any existing MCP servers in your Claude Desktop configuration.
+The setup scripts will:
+- Install Python dependencies
+- Set up the MCP server in the appropriate data directory
+- Preserve any existing MCP server configurations
+- Configure your chosen AI assistants (Claude Desktop, Open Code)

-You'll still have to install the plugin.zip manually in Super Productivity in settings->plugins.
+You'll still need to install the plugin manually in Super Productivity (Settings → Plugins → Upload Plugin → select `sp-mcp-bridge-v*.zip`).

-Once that's done, restart claude (and Super Prod for good measure) and you should be able to access your files
+Once that's done, restart your configured AI assistants and Super Productivity, and you should be able to interact with your tasks.

 ### Manual Setup